-Edit Testcase

-Opens a Testcase Editor when a testcase is selected.

-Edit Dataset

-Opens a Dataset Editor when a dataset is selected.

-Import Dataset

-Opens the Import Dataset Dialog when a dataset or the Dataset Folder is selected.

-Reload Dataset

-Opens the Import Dataset Dialog when a dataset is selected.

-Create a new Dataset

-Opens the New Dataset Dialog when a dataset of the Dataset Folder is selected

-Opening a Chart

-Creates a Performance Trend Chart (size or duration) when a testcase is selected.

-Record a new Testcase

-Opens the Recording Dialog to start a new testcase when a testcase or the Testcase Folder is selected.
+- Edit Testcase Opens a Testcase Editor when a testcase is selected. - Edit Dataset Opens a Dataset Editor when a dataset is selected. - Import Dataset Opens the Import Dataset Dialog when a dataset or the Dataset Folder is selected. - Reload Dataset Opens the Import Dataset Dialog when a dataset is selected. - Create a new Dataset Opens the New Dataset Dialog when a dataset of the Dataset Folder is selected - Record a new Testcase Starts recording a new testcase when a testcase or the Testcase Folder is selected.